wargenng/sendlog/README.md

 [ ] - Bulk add button
 [ ] - Organize homescreen data by (All, Week, Month, Year) [ ] - Toast when upload is complete
+[ ] - When creating a session, user will be asked if they want to add any friends to that session

 ## DATABASE